 If you are interested in donating cord blood to a public bank, you will need to secure a special kit with detailed instructions; the kit must be ordered from the cord blood bank before your baby is born.
 (Your prenatal care provider can help you identify the nearest public cord blood bank.)
 In most cases, parents bring the kit, along with any relevant paperwork, to the hospital with them.
 You will also want to discuss your desire to donate cord blood with your health care provider so that you can agree about the timing of cord clamping and blood collection.

 Cord blood is collected shortly after birth by your birth attendant (doctor or midwife).
 After delivery, the umbilical cord is clamped and cut.
-Approximately one-third to one-half cup of blood is then collected from the section of cord attached to the placenta, and once it is released, from the placenta itself.
-The blood is then transferred to the cord blood bank, where it is processed and stored.
+Approximately one-third to one-half cup of blood is then collected from the section of cord attached to the placenta and from the placenta itself.
+The blood is then sent to the cord blood bank.

 Private cord blood banking